PHPExpertsInc/phpexam/resources/quizzes/senior.md

 "What is the Strategy Pattern?",

-"What is the Command Pattern?
+"What is the Command Pattern?"

 ]